SnowdogApps/magento2-frontools/README.md

 If you have any questions about this project let's go to offical Magento forum - [Less to Sass Community Project](https://community.magento.com/t5/Less-to-Sass-Community-Project/bd-p/less-to-sass)

 ## LESS themes support
 LESS support was droped in version 1.0.0.
-Fell free to use older version (0.11.4 and lower) or create fork and customize newer versions to fit your needs.
+Feel free to use older version (0.11.4 and lower) or create fork and customize newer versions to fit your needs.

 ## NPM and Yarn support
 Up from version 1.0.0 we are supporting both Node.js packages managers.
 We are using `npm-shrinkwrap.json` and `yarn.lock` to keep modules in safe versions all the time.